labkey-matthewb/moduleeditor/README.md

 # Module Editor Module
-Edit module resources on-line (dev-mode)
+Edit module resources on line (devMode)

 ## todo
 * obviously use a reasonable layout